Best Air Purifier for Pets (2026): 7 Picks for Dander, Hair & Odor

 Eco mode: Automatically pauses the fan when air quality is consistently clean, restarting when particles are detected.
 This saves energy during calm periods when pets are sleeping.

 Build quality: The filter housing is well-sealed with no air bypass.
-Combined HEPA + carbon cartridges ($50–60 per set) simplify replacement — one cartridge handles both particle and odor filtration.
+Combined HEPA + carbon cartridges ($50–60 per set) simplify replacement, as one cartridge handles both particle and odor filtration.

 Noise: 22 dB on low (one of the quietest on this list), 52 dB on high.